CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Appendix

 \section{Appendix}

 In the supplementary material, we provide additional analyses, experiments, qualitative and quantitative results, and implementation details, including pseudocode, due to space limitations in the main manuscript.
-Specifically, we present an extensive additional analysis of concept sensitivity (\Cref{appn:analysis_concept_sensitivity}) and Concept-Aware LoRA (\Cref{appn:analysis_ca_lora}).
+Specifically, we describe implementation details, including PyTorch-like pseudocode, to ensure reproducibility (\Cref{appn:imple}).
+Next, we illustrate an implicit bias of concept gradients (\Cref{appn:analysis_concept_awareness}) and additional experimental studies of our design choice of CA-LoRA (\Cref{appn:analysis_ca_lora}).
 We then demonstrate the generalizability of the proposed method using a general-domain dataset, Pascal VOC~\cite{everingham2010pascal} (\Cref{appn:voc}).
-Additionally, we discuss class-aware dataset generation, which could be a promising future research direction for handling long-tailed distributions by leveraging text prompts (\Cref{appn:class_specific_generation}).
-Finally, we provide additional quantitative and qualitative results (\Cref{appn:addi_quali_and_quanti}) and detailed implementation details, including PyTorch-like pseudocode, to ensure reproducibility.
-Below is the table of contents for the supplementary material (\Cref{appn:imple}).
+Finally, we discuss class-aware dataset generation, which could be a promising future research direction for handling long-tailed distributions by leveraging text prompts (\Cref{appn:class_specific_generation}).
+Below is the table of contents for the supplementary material.

 \startcontents[appendices] \printcontents[appendices]{l}{1}{ }